xjmusic/xjmusic/README.md

 Contained in the `lib/telemetry` module.

+## Apps

 ### nexus

+Fabricates a musical audio composite from source sequences and instrument-audio.
+Built with Java Spring Boot.

+### ship

+Mixes and ships finished audio data to delivery.
+Built with Java Spring Boot.

+### hub

 Central structured data and business logic.
-Built with Java.
+Built with Java Spring Boot.

 Depends on `lib` components